mrmrs/html/README.md

 │   ├── i.css
 └── index.html                    [index file that's served up at root.
 The "homepage" if you will.]
 </pre>

-As you can see a number of files are blank and not included by default.
-These are common assets I need to use.

 ## Rake Tasks